 - For the boric acid solution, take 8 oz. of boiling water and add 2 oz. boric acid.
 For the borax solution, use 3 oz. borax in 6 oz. of boiling water.
 It's important to stir very well and make sure that it stays very hot.
 As this mixture cools, the borax or boric acid will start to precipitate out of the mixture - and it won't mix into your soap!

 - Add about 3/4 oz. of neutralizer for every pound of soap paste (just the paste, not the added water.)
-So, for the recipe which we made in Traditional Liquid Soap, which makes about 2.8 lb of paste, we add 2 oz.
+The traditional liquid soap recipe makes about 2.8 lb of paste, we add 2 oz.
 (2.13 rounded down to 2) of neutralizer solution.
 (Too much neutralizer (especially the boric acid solution) can cause cloudiness, so it's best to round down and/or err on the conservative side.)

 - Slowly pour the neutralizer into the re-heated soap mixture and stir well.
 Add one ounce first and let it sit for a bit.
 Then add another half ounce.
 Then, if you still have no cloudiness, add the final half ounce.